bonyjohn05/emailing_pdf_report/README.md

 ## Configuration Steps

-### Exmaple: In this guide, we will configure Wazuh to send a Vulnerability Dashboard PDF report via email.
+### Example: In this guide, we will configure Wazuh to send a Vulnerability Dashboard PDF report via email.

 ### Step1: Create Custom dashboard.
 - Refer to the Wazuh documentation for creating custom dashboards (e.g., Vulnerability dashboard).